 - Your business is a limited company with only one person employed.
 This person must also own over 50% of the share capital

-- Businesses run as a sole trader, and are not a limited company do not need cover
+- Businesses run as a sole trader and are not limited companies do not need to cover

-- Companies which are not limited, and may have more than one employee but these are family members will not need employers liability insurance
+- Companies which are not limited, and may have more than one employee but are family members will not need employer’s liability insurance

-- Businesses consisting of a partnership of directors, where no-one else is employed.
+- Businesses consist of a partnership of directors, where no one else is employed.

-For these types of business, the cover is not required.
+For these types of businesses, the cover is not required.

 You will need to make sure you do have a cover if any of the following apply: